syahidanAS/temanbugar/README.md

-# Laravel Auth Boilerplate
+# Temanbugar Service

 ## Overview
-This repository is used to speed up Restful API development using JWT authentication
+This repository is the core service of the Temanbugar platform

 ## Stack Architechture
 1. PHP 8, Laravel